Zyppah Review (Updated) | A Great Snoring Mouthpiece

 It’s the tagline printed on the box of the Zyppah, an anti-snoring mouthpiece that’s been taking the world by storm.
 It’s also the reason that we decided to buy it.

-As a snorer, I know that my problem is more than just a personal one.
-It's also something that actively and consistently affects my spouse's quality of life.
+As snorers, we know that our problem is more than just a personal one.
+It’s also something that actively and consistently affects the quality of life of our spouses.

 So, yes.
 When we first laid eyes on Zyapph’s tagline, it was irresistible to us.
 Thankfully, it turned out to be a great anti-snoring product that provides real results!

 Our Honest Review of the Zyppah Snoring Mouthpiece

 We can offer a Zyapph review that’s full of praise with just a few minor qualms.